borderstep/Wise_Borderless_Import/README.md

 # Import Wise.com debits and credits into Google Sheets
-This is a Google Sheets add-on that imports Wise.com user debits and credits.
+This is a Google Sheets Script that imports Wise.com user debits and credits.
 There are currently four inputs:
 * API key (once per document)
 * From date